GPS Tracking Laws By State in 2025

 Delaware

-Under Delaware’s criminal code title 11 chapter 5, it’s illegal to install a vehicle tracker without the owners consent.
+Under Delaware’s criminal code Title 11, Chapter 5, it’s illegal to knowingly install a vehicle tracker without the owner/lessor or lessee’s consent.
 Law enforcement officials are exempt, as are legal guardians monitoring a child.

 Florida

-Florida’s GPS tracking legislation falls under Florida Title 934.425, which makes it illegal to track someone without their consent.
-There are a few exceptions, such as law enforcement, tracking a minor or elderly relative you are responsible for, or placing a GPS device on your own property.
+Florida’s GPS tracking legislation falls under Florida Title 934.425, which makes it illegal to track individuals without their consent.
+There are a few exceptions, such as law enforcement, tracking a minor or elderly relative you are responsible for, or placing a GPS device on your own property, like a company vehicle.
+That means you can use GPS tracking in business contexts and business vehicles.

 Georgia